Sheriff’s Sale Information

 Title searches are conducted by private firms.
 They may be found in the yellow pages of the telephone directory.
 They charge a fee for title searches.

 To determine how much will be needed as a deposit; you must determine how much you intend to bid for the sale property.
 A certified check for 20% of the highest amount you intend to bid should be made payable to yourself.
-If you were the successful highest bidder, you would then endorse the check to “Sheriff of Union County.”
+If you were the successful highest bidder, Certified funds must not be more than 6 months than the issue date.
+Parties bidding much check in and have funds verified by staff prior to sales.

 In most cases, the property can be redeemed by the former owner within ten days of the sale.
 In some cases, the owner can also declare bankruptcy within this same time period.
 If this is done, the sale is put on hold until the court makes its decision.